ololade97/Dapp-Learning/basic/20-flash-loan/aave/README.md

 }
 ```

-The paramater `_asset` of flashLoan is the address of where will we use flashloan to loan, like ETH or DAI.
+The paramater `_asset` of flashLoan is the address where will we use flashloan to loan, like ETH or DAI.

 `uint amount = 1 ether;`
 In here, we define the loan count unit as `ether`, if we pass the ETH address in, we will take loan 1 ETH , thus 10^18 wei.
 And if we send DAI address to `_asset`, we will get loan 1 DAI!